Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-curl](https://github.com/interkosmos/fortran-curl): collection of ISO C binding interfaces to libcurl for Fortran 2008, by interkosmos.
 Compilation has been tested with GNU Fortran 10 and cURL 7.74.0.

+[Fortran Language Compatibility Layer (FLCL)](https://github.com/kokkos/kokkos-fortran-interop): API for Fortran to C and C to Fortran multi-dimensional array interoperability, part of the Kokkos C++ Performance Portability Programming EcoSystem

 [fortran-lua53](https://github.com/interkosmos/fortran-lua53): Fortran 2008 interface bindings to Lua 5.3, from interkosmos

 [Fortran-RInside](https://github.com/ivan-pi/Fortran-RInside): demonstration of Fortran interface to Rinside, for calling R from Fortran, by ivan-pi

 [fortran-unix](https://github.com/interkosmos/fortran-unix): Fortran 2008 ISO C binding interfaces to selected POSIX and SysV types, functions, and routines on 64-bit Unix-like operating systems, by interkosmos

-[Fortran Language Compatibility Layer (FLCL)](https://github.com/kokkos/kokkos-fortran-interop): API for Fortran to C and C to Fortran multi-dimensional array interoperability, part of the Kokkos C++ Performance Portability Programming EcoSystem
+[Fortran Unsigned Wrapper (funsignedwrapper)](https://github.com/johandweber/funsignedwrapper): module with functions for accessing unsigned variables in standard Fortran 2008, by ohann Andreas Weber

 [MatlabAPI](https://github.com/robince/MatlabAPI): Fortran 95 Matlab API